Georgette Leblanc: Biography

 In 1906, Leblanc and Maeterlinck moved to a villa in Grasse where their relationship began to experience difficulties.
 Maeterlinck became increasingly depressed and was eventually diagnosed with neurasthenia.
 He did however write several plays during this time, two of which, Marie-Victoire (1907) and Mary Magdalene (1910), had leading roles for Leblanc.
 In 1912–13, she sang at both the Manhattan Opera House in New York and at the Opéra de Monte-Carlo.
 She finally got to sing Mélisande in 1912 in its premiere in Boston with the Boston Opera Company, where she acted the part in the play and recorded four songs with Columbia Records.
-In 1914, Leblanc and Maeterlinck left Grasse for a villa near Nice and the following year Leblanc portrayed the role of Lady Macbeth in a French film adaptation of William Shakespeare's Macbeth.
-The couple stayed together four more years, but the relationship ended in 1918 when it became clear that he was involved with another woman, the actress Renée Dahon.
+In 1914, Leblanc and Maeterlinck left Grasse for a villa near Nice and the following year Leblanc played Lady Macbeth in a French film adaptation of William Shakespeare's Macbeth.
+The couple stayed together four more years, but the relationship ended in 1918 when it became clear that he was involved with another woman, the much younger actress Renée Dahon.